sbangalore/sbangalore.github.io/_posts/2019-11-19-Government-Bonds.md

 6. **Seniority and collateral**: how senior the bond is in the debt tranche of the issuer and what is the collateral (i.e. taxing power vs. debenture.)
 This is usually the former.

-7. **Coupon**: what is the coupon, when do these coupons get issued, and how often they get issued
+7. **Coupon**: what is the coupon, when do these coupons get issued, and how often they get issued.

 8. **Settlement date**: when is the trade settled (this will determine if and how much of the coupons will be priced in.)